Liusixin/arc4nix/README.md

 THIS PACKAGE WILL FAITHFULLY EXECUTE ANY PYTHON SCRIPTS PASSED TO IT.
 BAD GUYS CAN COMPLETELY CONTROL YOUR SYSTEM USING EXPOSED LOCAL SERVER INSTANCE.
 PLEASE ENSURE YOUR WORK ENVIRONMENT IS COMPLETELY SAFE AND TRUSTED.

 ## How it works:
 The idea is very simple.
-For each arcpy call, we actually send that line of code to ArcGIS Runtime Local Server (or remote ArcGIS Server).
+For each arcpy call, we actually send that line of code to ArcGIS Runtime Local Server.
 The GPResult is dumped to a JSON `GPString` and captured by a dummpy `arc4nix.Result` instance.
 Most of work is to make transparent wrap of arcpy functions.

 ## Working with arcpy.sa.Raster:
 *Working in progress now.
 Please check back later*